strawberryjello/circlesoftware-apitest/README.md

   curl localhost:3000/monthly_sales_reports
   ```

-  - The output can be redirected to a file for easier viewing by appending ` > ` (note the spaces) and a filename (for example, `output.json`) to the above command.
+  - The output can be redirected to a file for easier viewing by using `>` and specifying a filename (for example, `curl localhost:3000/monthly_sales_reports > output.json`).
 The file will be created if it doesn't exist; if it does, its contents will be overwritten.